-The most common conflicting programs, according to some users, include the Opera browser and some 3D programs.
+Some users say the most common conflicting programs include the Opera browser and some 3D programs.
 You can check your computer for recent changes to see what’s changed, or you can do a clean boot to find them out.

 Reboot the PC, and The next step is to perform a clean boot and disable half of the services and startups until the problem the Nvidia control panel keeps closing is resolved.

 Open the VirtuMVP control panel.
 It is located in the system tray icon next to your clock.